DionKill/ps4-linux-tutorial/docs/ending.md

 ---

-Also, install:
-- Steam
-- Heroic Games Launcher (for Epic, GOG and Amazon)
-- Lutris (for other PC games not in those launchers)
-- Prism Launcher instead of those other shitty Minecraft launchers
-- And a bunch of emulators!

 Again, a big thanks for all of the people who made this possible, you're too many to count.
 If you want to be credited, don't hesitate to contact me/make an issue.
 I'll gladly add you there.